 Haidn founded Pride in Practice, a 501(c)(3) public charity, to advance the state of LGBTQ+ health care by empowering providers to give excellent care for people of all sexual orientations, gender identities, and differences in sex development.
 The publication has featured voices on the cutting edge of LGBTQ-inclusive care, covering topics such as developing a transgender medicine curriculum, mitigating health disparities affecting bisexual patients, building a transgender-inclusive practice, and more.

 Haidn has also written for publications such as Medscape and KevinMD on improving LGBTQ+ health care and medical education.
-Recognizing his work advocating for the LGBTQ+ community, Haidn received the 2019 University of Cincinnati LGBTQ Student Activist Award.
+Recognizing his work advocating for the LGBTQ+ community, Haidn received the 2019 University of Cincinnati LGBTQ Student Activist Award and the 2021 University of Cincinnati Sawyer P. Pardo Endowment Award.

-Haidn is a National Institutes of Health medical research scholar working in the National Cancer Institute’s Laboratory of Cellular Oncology under the mentorship of Gabriel Starrett, Ph.D.
-At the NIH, Haidn is investigating the role of BK polyomavirus on the development of bladder cancer.
+Haidn is a former National Institutes of Health medical research scholar working in the National Cancer Institute’s Laboratory of Cellular Oncology.
+At the NIH, Haidn investigated the role of BK polyomavirus on the development of bladder cancer.

-Haidn previously investigated the impacts of cytomegalovirus on glioblastoma, a deadly form of brain cancer, at the Ivy Center for Advanced Brain Tumor Treatment, in Seattle, WA.
-He is the author of multiple peer-reviewed publications on the subject, and his research has been covered extensively in national news outlets, including: CNN, NBC, CBS, FOX, Time Magazine, Forbes, USA Today, and more.
+Haidn also researched the impacts of cytomegalovirus on glioblastoma, a deadly form of brain cancer, at the Ivy Center for Advanced Brain Tumor Treatment, in Seattle, WA.
+He is the author of multiple peer-reviewed publications on the subject, and his work has been covered extensively in national news outlets, including: CNN, NBC, CBS, FOX, Time Magazine, Forbes, USA Today, and more.

 Prior to entering medical school, Haidn founded and ran SwayHub, an inbound marketing firm with a client portfolio of some of the leading venture-backed technology companies from around the Pacific Northwest.